SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 to other flows of that network attachment, especially during a reactive management event.

-Network shapers observe flows and apply policies to maximize performancebut are unaware underlying flows belinging to the same user and network attachment (e.g., a subscriber connection,a 3GPP PDU Session {{net-attach}}).
+Network shapers observe flows and apply policies to maximize performancebut are unaware underlying flows belinging to the same user and network attachment (e.g., a subscriber connection, a 3GPP PDU Session).
 Clients may provide information to an (access) router to drop ‘lower priority’-marked packets of a flow (UDP 4-tuple) temporarily during congestion, allowing bandwidth allocation to other flows of the same network attachment.